jenpetsmit/eutilities/eutils/einfo.md

   * Provides a list of the names of all valid Entrez databases if no database is provided
   * Provides statistics for a single database, including lists of indexing fields and available link names when a database is provided

-### Required Fields for EInfo
+### Required Parameters for EInfo
-There are no required fields.
+There are no required parameters.
 If no db parameter is provided, EInfo will return a list of the names of all valid Entrez databases.

-### Optional Fields for EInfo
+### Optional Parameters for EInfo

 |  Optional Parameters | Common Name | Description |
 | --- | --- | --- |